hedi0/manga_siteweb/README.md

 ### Pull Request Process

-1. Fork your feature branch from `main`.
+1. Fork your feature branch from `ma
-2. Ensure your codeadheres to the established c
+2. Ensure your codeadheres to thetablished c
-3. Write
+3. Wri